rackerlabs/docs-cloud-orchestration/api-docs/index.rst

   architecture (Cloud Servers, Cloud Load Balancers, Cloud Databases, and so forth)

-Learn how to use the Cloud Orchestration service by using the ReST API.
+Use the following links to jump directly to user and reference information for the |product name| service REST API:

 - :ref:`Getting Started Guide <getting-started-guide>`
 - :ref:`API reference <api-reference>`